-It goes without saying that in general, ballheads are not meant to be submerged!
+It goes without saying that most ball heads are not meant to be submerged in water.
 Do this at your own risk, and make sure you understand they need to be thoroughly dried out afterwards, and you might need to re-lubricate them.
 It’s possible that you’ll end up with some water trapped in the ball of the head because they are often hollow… you have been warned!
-Proceed with caution, and maybe use an old ballhead if you have major concerns.
+Proceed with caution, and maybe use an old ball head if you have major concerns.

 The best ball head on the market for this kind of usage is the Acratech GXP.
 This is the only head that I know of that has been designed to be ok getting it dunked in water, and easily cleaned by simply running it under a tap.
 You can read my Acratech GXP review for more info.

 8 thoughts on “How to Mount an Aquatech Underwater Housing on a Tripod”